hermangroup/docs/wallets/android/getting-started.rst

 Creating a new wallet
 ---------------------

-When you first start your Dash Wallet, it will automatically generate a new wallet for you.
+When you first start your Historia Wallet, it will automatically generate a new wallet for you.
 It will then ask you to enter a PIN to protect spending from the wallet.
 The first thing you should do after setting a PIN is back up the wallet by tapping the menu button in the top left